Vision Information - Common Eye Disorders

 As a rule, you should not be concerned at seeing one or two floaters drift across your vision.
 But a sudden increase in the number of floaters, particularly if accompanied by white flashing lights, should raise an alarm and prompt an immediate visit to your eye doctor to examine for possible retinal detachment.

-When a separation occurs between the retina and the wall at the back of the eye, a retinal attachment developments.
+When a separation occurs between the retina and the wall at the back of the eye, a retinal attachment develops.
 An operation is necessary to return the detached retina to its position.

-Patients often describe a "curtain", "flashing lights", "something black" or a cobweb.
-In older people this doesn't necessarily indicate a serious problem, but the sudden appearance of floaters or bright white flashes of light requires a comprehensive eye examination to rule out the presence of retinal holes or tears.
+Patients often describe the symptoms of a detached retina as a "curtain," "flashing lights," "something black," or a cobweb.
+In older people, this doesn't necessarily indicate a serious problem, but the sudden appearance of floaters or bright white flashes of light requires a comprehensive eye examination to rule out the presence of retinal holes or tears.